 Did you know that the term tour operator has several very different meanings?
-If you refer to yourself as a tour operator and, as a result, you are looking for a tour operator software that is designed for you, if you’re a tour operator, but it’s not so simple.
-Some of these software products will be designed for you, but some will not.
+You might think all tour operator software is designed for you, if you’re a tour operator, but it’s not so simple.
+Some of these tour software products will be designed for you, but some will not.
 By clearly understanding what type of tour operator you are, you will be able to tell very quickly whether a tour operator software you are reviewing will meet your specific needs.
-Here are some key differences in tour operators:

-- Are you an accommodation based service provider?
 For example, do you offer multi-day accommodation style packages or offer tours based on occupancy?
-If so, then you will want a booking platform that allows you offer accommodation based bookings in an intuitive way.
-Scheduled, fixed availability based tour & activity products are very different from flexible check-in/check-out based products.
-Most booking systems that are good at one aren’t necessarily designed to work well together in the same system.
-Be sure that when you review tour operator software systems that you ensure understand what type of product the system supports.
+If so, then you will want a booking platform that allows you to offer accommodation-based bookings in an intuitive way.
+Scheduled, fixed-availability tour & activity products are very different from flexible check-in/check-out based products.
+Most booking systems that are good at one aren’t necessarily designed to work well with the other.
+Be sure that when you review tour operator software systems that you ensure understand what type of products the system supports.

-- How far in advance do your customers book?
-The shorter the time period between the booking and the delivery of your service, the lower your risk level (for online payments).
-If you are an activity operator, your average pre-booking window is around 30-60 days.
 For larger tour packages, the value is higher and the pre-booking window is longer.
 It is unlikely that a customer will pay for a large package online so the need for real-time booking and availability are less important.
 A system with good reseller support, a low back-end booking rate, and commission functionality may suit you best.

 You should now have a really good understanding of the kind of online booking software you need, what is important to you, and what will best fit your business needs.
-You should be able to describe to a software vendor what type of tour operator you are, the types of tours & activities you sell, how you wish to be paid, and what your role is in the travel supply chain will help you find the tour and activity software you need.
+Being able to describe to a software vendor what type of tour operator you are, the types of tours & activities you sell, how you wish to be paid, and what your role is in the travel supply chain will help you find the tour and activity software you need.